Five Generations Of Orchids

-In the 1960's third generation Ronald, George Sr., Erwin Jr., and Kenneth Hausermann joined their father in the business.
+In the 1960s the third generation Ronald, George Sr., Erwin Jr., and Kenneth Hausermann joined their father in the business.
 With a decline in the demand for corsages and increased expenses involved with the 120,000 square foot nursery, this once lucrative business was on its way to one of many changes to come.
 The "new" generation had a new goal and direction for the company.
 They wanted to produce new orchid varieties to enhance the sale of cut flowers.
 This led to E.F.G. becoming the largest wholesale producer of cut cattleya orchid flowers in the world.
 Their hybridizing program produced crosses that are known worldwide.
 Among E.F.G.
 Orchids' most noted crosses are Cattleya Clark Herman, Lc.
 Everett Dirksen, Blc.
 Ronald Hausermann, and Phalaenopsis Wm.
 Kistler

 E.F.G.
 Orchids 1996 Illinois billboard.
 The boy with the yellow watering can is Quinton.

 E.F.G.
 Orchids is located just 20 minutes away from Daytona Beach in the historic city of DeLand, Florida.
 We are open for retail Tuesday-Sunday from 10 am-5 pm.
-Additionally, our annual Orchtober Fest plant sale is held at our greenhouse every year from the 16th-18th of October.